wils0ns/oi/README.rst

 It correspond to the name of the command invoked.
 The sub-command name is appended to its parent command to ensure a unique identifier is created.

-Why "Oi"?
-Why not?

-What does it mean?
+What does "Oi" mean?
 Well...
 What does it mean to you?
 Try the `wiki
 <https://en.wikipedia.org/wiki/Oi_(interjection)>`_.